EvilBorsch/openrouter-tgbot/README.md

    - HTML parsing is most reliable for all languages including Russian, Chinese, etc.
    - **Debug tip**: Set `"log_level": "debug"` in config.json to see formatting details
    - **Fixed**: Switched to HTML with proper tag parsing (no more literal tags visible)
+   - **Fixed**: Message splitting now preserves line breaks and text structure for Russian and all languages
    - If issues persist, check debug logs for HTML formatting processing details

 ### Debug Mode